eic/epic-analysis/tutorial/README.md

   - see files in `../datarec/*.config` for examples
     - the tutorials below use `../datarec/tutorial.config`, which has a single file, the aforementioned example ROOT file
+  - the script `../s3tools/generate-local-list.sh` can also be used to help generate such a file; see the README in this directory for more information

 ## Examples: